top of page

 Biography

 His research draws upon Hawaiian-language newspapers, mele, and moʻolelo to explore themes of intellectual sovereignty, climate memory, and political futures for Kānaka Maoli.
-Kamalani's forthcoming dissertation, He Pūkuʻi Aloha, examines the work of J. W. H. I. Kihe as a framework for envisioning liberated Hawaiian futures.
-His scholarly contributions appear in journals such as Hūlili and the Journal of World Philosophies, and he is a contributing author to multiple edited volumes on Indigenous philosophy and literary studies.
+His scholarly contributions appear in journals such as Hūlili and Journal of World Philosophies, and he is a contributing author to multiple edited volumes on Indigenous philosophy and literary studies.
+His work appears/will appear in Approaches to Hawaiʻi Philosophy, Foundations and Futures, and Moʻolelo: The Foundation of Hawaiian Knowledge.

 Kamalani has taught courses in Hawaiian language, literature, oratory, and Indigenous knowledge systems at the University of Hawaiʻi.
 He is an award-winning writer and a fellow with organizations such as Kamehameha Schools and the Pacific Islands Development Program.
 A committed community advocate, he serves on the board of Hoʻāla ʻĀina Kūpono and has contributed to over a dozen Hawaiian-language publications and translation projects.